MicrosoftDocs/Viva/Viva/solutions/viva-goals-healthy-okr-program/check-in-okrs-overview.md

 Viva Goals supports a broad range of third-party integrations.
 See a comprehensive list of supported integrations here: [Viva Goals integrations overview](../../goals/integrations-overview.md).

 > [!IMPORTANT]
-> Integrations must first be set up be an administrator, but then individual users can configure the connection to their OKR.
+> Integrations must first be set up by an administrator, but then individual users can configure the connection to their OKR.
 For more information: [Viva Goals Integrations Administration Overview](../../goals/vg-integrations-administration-overview.md).

 ## Check-in OKRs with Viva Goals